 You can contact your child's class teacher, SENCO or a member of the Senior Leadership Team.
-School Contact Number: 01752 778796
+We also have a Parent Support Advisor (PSA) called Lorna Trend.
+She is available to contact for any advice and support you feel that you need.